Alexandra Katehakis

-Biography
+Education

 Alexandra Katehakis holds a doctorate in human sexuality from the Institute for Advanced Study of Human Sexuality, and is a licensed psychotherapist in family therapy with a 1997 graduate degree from Antioch University.
 She holds licensure and certification with several different mental health organizations: Certified Sex Addiction Therapist (CSAT-S) with the International Institute for Trauma and Addiction Professionals (IITAP); Certified Sex Therapist (CST) with the American Association of Sex Educators Counselors and Therapists (AASECT); and Licensed Marriage and Family Therapist (MFT) with the California Board of Behavioral Sciences (BBS).

+Work

 In 1997, Katehakis was one of the early practitioners in the field of sex addiction.
 She became certified as a sex addiction therapist by Patrick Carnes.
 In her practice, Katehakis focuses on treating sexual dysfunction, sexual anorexia, sexual addiction and love addiction in individuals and couples.
 Her first book, Erotic Intelligence, offers a healthy model of sexuality for sex addicts.
 Since 2006, Katehakis has studied affective neuroscience with Allan N. Schore, incorporating affect regulation theory and interpersonal neurobiology into her psychobiological approach to sex addiction treatment.